mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 2. It takes the list of .txt files from my earlier block of code and use it to construct a counterpart .csv file path for each .txt file.
 The output_filenames variable will, for example, convert "txt/0101.txt" (the path of the first .txt file) to "tf_idf_output/0101.csv", and on and on for each file.

-3. Using a loop, it merges each vector of tf_idf scores with the feature names from vectorizer, converts each merged term/score pairs to a pandas dataframe, and saves each dataframe to its corresponding .csv file.
+3. Using a loop, it merges each vector of __tf-idf__ scores with the feature names from vectorizer, converts each merged term/score pairs to a pandas dataframe, and saves each dataframe to its corresponding .csv file.

+### Some Ways Tf-idf Can Be Used in Computational History

+The idea of this section is to point to some scholarly uses of __tf-idf__, as opposed to how it's used under the hood of a lot of everyday web applications.

+- As an Exploratory Tool or Hermeneutic Aid
+- As a Visualization Technique
+- Searching for Similar Texts
+- Making Feature Sets to Use with Machine Learning

+### Interpreting Word Lists: Best Practices and Cautionary Notes

+This section will attempt to generalize a bit, and will provide some concrete examples of how a __tf-idf__ term list can lead you in a direction that distorts your understanding of an underlying text.
+I will offer a few strategies designed to prevent the most common pitfalls.

+- Cautionary Notes
+- Generating Hypotheses or Research Questions
+- Read at Least Some of the Underlying Texts
+- Test Robustness with Other Measures
+- Following up with Direct Measures

-### Potential Variations of __tf-idf__
+### Potential Variations of Tf-idf

 #### Settings

-The Scikit-Learn TfidfVectorizer has several internal settings that can be changed to affect the output.
+The Scikit-Learn ```TfidfVectorizer``` has several internal settings that can be changed to affect the output.
 In general, these settings all have pros and cons; there's no singular, correct way to preset them and produce output.
 Instead, it's best to understand exactly what each setting does so that you can describe and defend the choices you've made.
 The full list of parameters is described in [Scikit-Learn's documentation](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html), but here are some of the most important settings:

 1. ##### stopwords